-The Corridor Plan is organized by components of a Complete Neighborhood.
-The strategies of the Corridor Plan look to fill in the gaps in the current neighborhoods to create unique, but complete places that build community by satisfying each of the following needs:
+The Corridor Plan is organized around the notion that the current neighborhoods could be improved and made more whole by filling key gaps in amenities and services to help each evolve into a Complete Neighborhood.
+The strategies of the Corridor Plan look to fill in the gaps in the current neighborhoods to create unique, but complete places that build community by satisfying each of the following needs: prosperity, home, place, getting around, parks and public space and quality of life.

-- Prosperity

-- Home

-- Place

-- Getting Around

-- Parks and Public Space

-- Quality of Life

-- Indigo Neighborhoods Have Go Places the neighborhood fabric evolved with the commercial centers as a focal point.
+Indigo Neighborhoods Have Go Places

+The neighborhood fabric evolved with the commercial centers as a focal point.
 The rail stations are not located within these focal centers and this provides an opportunity for investment in the areas that link stations to centers of activity to create an appropriate neighborhood gateway.
 This gateway, a Go Place, provides a beacon for the brand of the Corridor, an opportunity to physically demarcate components of the Corridor identity.